kamo93/world-cupl-album/README.md

 - [x] BUG: scroll desapear when goes all down on album page
     - [x] Refactor menu bar fix album page broke the rest of the pages
 - [x] Add prettier to the eslint config
+- [X] BUG: Url without path not redirect to login page, just show the "splash screen"
+- [ ] BUG: Check undefined when starting the backend
-- [ ] BUG: When login the init page doesn't rederict to login page
+- [ ] Check why have different user on the config and from github how to sync
 - [ ] BUG: effect about the album that hides on the header
 - [ ] IMPROVE: Try removing the React.Context -> supabase client since you have
   layer for the supabase database using the api, right now the supabase client